Frequently Asked Questions

 Can I really move out at any time?

 Life happens.
 When you’re covered by ReLease you can submit a notice to terminate your lease contract anytime within your coverage period.
-While you can physically move out of your unit on any date after your claim has been approved, you'll be responsible to pay your rent through the end of the month of your desired move out date.
+While you can physically move out of your unit after your claim has been approved, you'll be responsible to pay your rent through the end of the month of your desired move out date.

 To be considered in 'good standing' with your property you must be current on rent and not in violation of your lease agreement.
 Upon claim submission, ReLease will confirm this with your property.